Oral Roberts shocks Ohio State, first big upset of NCAAs - WTMJ

 AP Sports Writer

 WEST LAFAYETTE, Ind.
-(AP) — Oral Roberts welcomed the madness back to March.
+(AP) — Ohio State’s players were dancing around in the moments before tipoff against Oral Roberts, relaxed and full of swagger.

-The 15th-seeded Golden Eagles pulled off the first major upset of the first NCAA Tournament in two years, holding off second-seeded Big Ten power Ohio State 75-72 in overtime on Friday.
+The Buckeyes aren’t dancing anymore.
+The 15th-seeded Golden Eagles pulled off the first major upset of the first NCAA Tournament in two years, holding off second-seeded Ohio State 75-72 in overtime on Friday.

+“When they rank them, it was only just a number at the end of the day,” said Kevin Obanor, who led Oral Roberts with 30 points and 11 rebounds.
+“We put our shoes on just as the other team puts their shoes on.
+We just had the mindset of, ‘Show us that you deserve to be No. 2,’ and we came out with a lot of confidence.”

-Oral Roberts got poised, impeccable performances from its two star players, guard Max Abmas and forward Kevin Obanor, to become the ninth 15 seed to win a first-round game and the first since Middle Tennessee shocked Michigan State in 2016.
+Oral Roberts got poised, impeccable performances from its two stars, Obanor and guard Max Abmas, to become the ninth 15 seed to win a first-round game and the first since Middle Tennessee shocked Michigan State in 2016.
 Last year’s tournament was called off because of the pandemic.

 Ohio State could have tied it in the closing seconds of overtime, but Duane Washington Jr.’s open 3-pointer from straight away bounced off the side of the rim, and Oral Roberts celebrated its first tournament win since 1974.

+The Golden Eagles’ roster is full of lightly recruited players who found their way to the small, private Christian school in Tulsa, Oklahoma.
+The Summit League champions bowed their heads in a prayer circle after their victory over the Big Ten power.

+“I know growing up, all my life, I was always like the underdog,” Obanor said.
+“The school is not a big school.
+Just to prove people wrong, it’s a blessing just to have people that are really committed and believe that we’re the better team.”

-The Golden Eagles (17-10) advanced to play seventh-seeded Florida in the South Region on Sunday.
+The Golden Eagles (17-10) will play seventh-seeded Florida in the South Region on Sunday.

 The Summit League champions led by seven in the second half before Ohio State rallied to take a 60-58 lead on a pullup jumper by CJ Walker with just under five minutes to play.

 Obanor was fouled with 14 seconds to play, and he made both free throws to tie the game at 64.
-Washington missed a step-back jumper in the closing seconds.
+Washington missed a step-back jumper in the closing seconds, and the Buckeys had no answer for Obanor in the extra session.

+“This is obviously a really, really bitter end to a terrific season,” Holtmann said.
+“We’ll own that and accept it and we’ll move forward.”

 Follow Cliff Brunt on Twitter: https://twitter.com/CliffBruntAP